pthrasher/tweets/README.md

 All My Tweeters
 ---------------

-The commit messages in this repo are my tweets archived FOR-EVAR
+The commit messages in this repo (on the philipthrasher branch) are my tweets archived FOR-EVAR

 I stole the idea from @holman.
 He's cool.